What is Random Forest?

 The random forest method can build prediction models using random forest regression trees, which are usually unpruned to give strong predictions.
 The bootstrap sampling method is used on the regression trees, which should not be pruned.
 Optimal nodes are sampled from the total nodes in the tree to form the optimal splitting feature.

-The random sampling technique used in the selection of the optimal splitting feature lowers the correlation and hence, the variance of the regression trees.
+The random sampling technique used in selecting the optimal splitting feature lowers the correlation and hence, the variance of the regression trees.
 It improves the predictive capability of distinct trees in the forest.
 The sampling using bootstrap also increases independence among individual trees.

-Variables (features) are important to the random forest since it’s a challenge to interpret the models, especially from a biological point of view.
+Variables (features) are important to the random forest since it’s challenging to interpret the models, especially from a biological point of view.
 The naïve approach shows the importance of variables by assigning importance to a variable based on the frequency of its inclusion in the sample by all trees.
 It can be achieved easily but presents a challenge since the effects on cost reduction and accuracy increase are redundant.

 The permutation importance is a measure that tracks prediction accuracy where the variables are randomly permutated from out-of-bag samples.
 The permutation importance approach works better than the naïve approach but tends to be more expensive.

 Due to the challenges of the random forest not being able to interpret predictions well enough from the biological perspectives, the technique relies on the naïve, mean decrease impurity, and the permutation importance approaches to give them direct interpretability to the challenges.
 The three approaches support the predictor variables with multiple categories.